-Mr Stoddart has an established record in developing businesses from seed stage to exit.
-The earlier part of his career was in developing a small logistics business into a large distribution business with a national footprint and international reach.
-Over the past five years his focus has been on the green economy with interests in new technology lighting, renewable energy and aquaculture.
-This included the successful sales of plasma lighting in South Africa.
-Passionate about the juncture between technology and the environment and how new technology can improve the way we live, he also has an excellent commercial understanding and approach to the role technology and its applications and benefits in the emerging global green economies.
+Stuart has a record in developing businesses from seed stage to exit.
+The earlier part of his career was in building a large distribution business with a national footprint and international reach.
+Over the past five years, his focus has been on new technology for the global green economy particularly lighting, renewable energy and aquaculture.

 Ceravision maintains an extensive Intellectual Property (“IP”) portfolio comprising Patents, Trade Marks and Design Rights.